devklick/GDMan.Net/README.md

 **Note** that the latter will not exist until you first install a version of Godot via GDMan
 <br/>
 **Note** that on Windows, you may need to use `godot.lnk` rather than just `godot`

+### Installation Locations

+If you use the install scripts, GDMan will be installed in:

+- (Windows) - `C:\Users\user\gdman`
+- (Linux / macOS) - `/home/user/gdman`

+Note that each version of Godot you install install using GDMan can be found within the above directory, in a folder called `versions`.

 ## Installing versions of Godot